Secondhand. Very good condition. Minor wear to book corners and edges. Some denting to spine top. Body text and binding are still very good.

 Originally published in 1995 under the title Fremantle's Secret Fleet.

-During the first year of World War II, Japanese submarines were active in Australian waters and Japanese spy planes made surveillance flights over Australian major cities.
+During the first year of World War II, Japanese submarines were active in Australian waters, and Japanese spy planes made surveillance flights over Australian major cities.

 The secrecy surrounding the operation of the Fremantle submarine base meant that its existence was little known at the time and, until now, has been largely forgotten by history.